 Antioch is located just south of the Wisconsin border, within the Chicago metropolitan area.
 Residents and visitors enjoy nearby lakes for fishing and boating as well as the village’s parks, golf club and community pool.

 Antioch also has a vibrant downtown business district with eateries, boutiques and antique shops.
-The community hosts free weekly concerts during the summer and an annual Taste of Summer event with food tastings, sidewalk sales and live entertainment.
+The community hosts free weekly concerts during the summer and an annual Taste of Summer event with food tastings.